OpenKneeboard/OpenKneeboard/docs/api/lua.md

 If you're using it outside of DCS, or outside of `Scripts\Hooks`, you most likely want to load it directly from program files.

-## Notes for OpenKneeboard v1.3 and below

-In OpenKneeboard v1.3 and below, the DLL is `OpenKneeboardDCSExt.dll` instead of `OpenKneeboard_LuaAPI64.dll`; there is no 32-bit version.

 ## Game Compatibility

 OpenKneeboard's Lua API is only tested with DCS world; the DLL provided with OpenKneeboard requires that the game: